huaminghuangtw/Second-Brain/My-Life-Rules/📜 My Life Rules.md

 Don't avoid hard conversations.
 Any effort you spend on cultivating deep relationships will pay major dividends.

-Don't hate anyone.
+Don’t hate anyone.
 Don't insult anyone.
 Only take shots at things, not people.
 Do no harm, but take no shit and crap.
 Set boundaries.

 Humanise the people around you.
 Do not put them on pedestals.
 The adults do not exist.
 There is just giant children figuring things out.